hakanonymos/botnet-browser-chrome/README.md

 4) publish your extension one chrome web store or adon mozilla

-waring !!!!!!!
+# waring !!!!!!!
-# Version pro to bypass mozilla firefox or chrome web store
-# Contact me because this version was shared by many people and it is not fud
+Version pro to bypass mozilla firefox or chrome web store ,Contact me because this version was shared by many people and it is not fud https://shoppy.gg/@hakanonymos
-https://shoppy.gg/@hakanonymos

 ##################################################